otwcode/open-doors-temp-site/README.md

 Note: the bash script is just provided as a convenience to load parameters from `variables.yml`.
 If you are working on multiple sites, you might want to have different variable files and an edited copy of the bash script for each one.

+This will create a shell site populated with dummy data.
+You can then upload the real tables produced by the ODAP directly to the MySQL database on the temp site, which will have the `sitekey` you specified as its name.

 # Archiving a site
 When you are finished with the site and it has been fully imported, you can archive it using the following procedure: